 /etc/pam.d File Affected Services Comment remote telnet rlogin rsh (when used w/o a command) Depending on your system, the remote file may not exist.
 Do not create the remote file, but edit it if it is present. login local login (e.g. console) telnet rlogin rsh (when used w/o a command) On some versions of Linux, the presence of the remote file limits the scope of the login file to local logins.
-In such cases, the other services listed here with login are then affected solely by the remote configuration file. rsh rsh (when used with a command) e.g. rsh system_name a.out sshd ssh You must also edit /etc/ssh/sshd_config and ensure that the following line is present: UsePrivilegeSeparation no gdm gnome sessions kde kde sessions service sshd restart
+In such cases, the other services listed here with login are then affected solely by the remote configuration file. rsh rsh (when used with a command) e.g. rsh system_name a.out sshd ssh You must also edit /etc/ssh/sshd_config and ensure that the following line is present: UsePrivilegeSeparation no gdm gdm-password gnome sessions On some systems you must modify gdm-password as well, if it exists. kde kde sessions service sshd restart